-Businesses that recognise the changing landscape and needs of workers are looking to workplace design to help attract and retain the best talent- and giving HRs a seat at the table during these discussions.
+Businesses that recognise the changing landscape and needs of workers are now looking to workplace consultants and designers to address this and to help attract and retain the best talent- and giving HR a seat at the table during these discussions.

-So how can businesses adapt their workspace to meet the needs and expectations of today’s top talent?
-Here’s some of our top strategies to improve your workplace:
+So, how can your business adapt its workspace to meet the needs and expectations of today’s best talent?
+Here are some of our top strategies to improve staff retention:

 Provide access to nature

-Whether that be a large round table with write-on surface or areas for sitting or standing meetings, collaborative workspaces should be a part of every office, assisting with knowledge share, teambuilding and bringing people together.
+Whether that be a large round table with a write-on surface or areas for sitting and standing meetings, collaborative work zones should be a part of every office now.
+It’s amazing how a small change in space design affects knowledge share, team building and bringing people together.